 google+: Join my circles.

-Instagram: You can view my photographs (such as they are) at Cheesemonger1950.
+Instagram: You can view my photographs at Cheesemonger1950.
 Please follow me on your mobile phone or online.

-Pinterest: I have more than thirty boards at Pinterest as Cheesemonger.
+Pinterest: I have more than fifty boards at Pinterest as Cheesemonger.
 Please follow my boards.

 (I know it’s a lot of sites to visit and follow.
 I sincerely appreciate each visit you find time to make.)